 The certificate prepares current and prospective teachers to use advanced technologies in learning and teaching, and helps business and industrial trainers and educators to develop and teach computer applications, multimedia technologies, and computer-based documentation.
 Students elect either the school track or the business/industry track.
 Specific requirements.

-Advanced Graduate Certificate in Global Operations Management
+Advanced Graduate Certificate in Industrial Management

 This Certificate program helps managers develop their abilities to use advanced technologies in their companies, understand their business processes, reduce waste and inefficiencies, and improve the bottom line of their companies.
 Specific Requirements.